Understanding the Energy Audit: Why it’s worth doing?

 How do I conduct an Energy Audit of my own home?

-Energy audits that you can do yourself aren’t as reliable and trustworthy like professional audits.
+Energy audits that you can do yourself aren’t as reliable and credible like professional audits.
 If you’re not sure about how to identify or fix a problem, it is recommended to seek out an expert.

-Step 2: Evaluate the ventilation in your home.
-If you’ve discovered any air leaks within your home, it’s time to evaluate your ventilation systems.
-It is essential to be sure you have a safe and adequate supply of air, especially when you are using fuels such as propane, natural gas, or wood.
+Step 2: Evaluate the ventilation system in your home.
+If you’ve found air leaks within your house, it’s time to examine the ventilation system.
+You should be sure you have a healthy and sufficient supply of air if you use fuels like natural gas, propane or wood.

 Are Energy Audits Free?